 Pupil premium funding for looked-after children (LAC) is allocated to the virtual school head in the LA, rather than schools.
 The virtual school head will work with schools to decide how it'll be spent.

 Spending the grant

 You can spend the grant as you see fit, as long as you can demonstrate your spending is improving the attainment of eligible pupils.
-You don't need to spend an equal amount on each pupil, or fund interventions that benefit only eligible pupils, but the grant should not fund free school meals, because there's different money for this.
+You don't need to spend an equal amount on each pupil, or fund interventions that benefit only eligible pupils.
+Don't spend the grant on free school meals, because there's different money for this.

 Publishing pupil premium information